Daily first-time positivty rates below 5%: Florida 4.99%, Palm Beach County 4.44%

 Palm Beach County's deaths rose by 3 and in third place 162 behind Broward.
 The Treasure Coast had net increase of one in St. Lucie.
 Okeechobee was unchanged.

-No states reported a triple-digit deaths increase Wednesday.
-Increased U.S. deaths: 776.
-Increased cases: 44,510.
-Until Wednesday, Florida was No. 1 for increased deaths in the U.S. for 12 days, and on Wednesday the state was the only one to report more than 3,000 cases.
+Only Michigan reported a triple-digit deaths increase Thursday.
+Increased U.S. deaths: 789 Increased cases: 47,366.
+Until Wednesday, Florida was No. 1 for increased deaths in the U.S. for 12 days.

 Florida has gone 40 days in a row without 100 or more increased deaths.